lenoch0d/road-quality-classification/README.md

 ![Dataset examples](./media/dataset_examples.png)
 ### Download
-The datasets can be downloaded from the links below.
+We prepared two datasets: train and test with the split ratio of 85:15.
+Both of them can be downloaded from the links below.
 Images are put into folders 1-6 by the assigned class.

  - [RQD train set](https://drive.google.com/file/d/1xchkTCyCLXhsNCUDWzaEmEzJgxPSkSSB/view?usp=sharing) - used for training and validation
  - [RQG test set](https://drive.google.com/file/d/1vcx-RVM-9xN2RixhTAHS7h0nAZU4_-HB/view?usp=sharing) - only for testing